A CHEERFUL NIHILIST

 It was one of those glorious Saturday afternoons, just a little bit chilly but with a clear monochrome sky and a tepid sun, lukewarm enough to keep you lukewarm, cold enough that you could stare at it for a few minutes.

-I was feeling like a rockstar -and walking like one -for no particular reason.
+I was feeling like a rockstar —and walking like one— for no particular reason.
 I get that feeling sometimes.
 Maybe it was the weather.
 But I also remember having the same feeling with not such good weather.
 Maybe it’s any weather…the mere existence of weather.
 Perhaps it’s the rockstar walk that tricks your brain into feeling like a rockstar.
 Yeah, I read somewhere that sometimes it works like that.

 I wasn’t too hungry even though I hadn’t had anything to eat in the entire day.
 Still, I started poking on the baguette and eating bird bites, just because it was there.
 I had also bought the baguette because it was there, and I was supposed to be hungry; after all, it was almost 3 PM and by that time one is supposed to be hungry.

 Some of the little restaurants had put tables on the sidewalk for the first time in months, making the scenery quite picturesque.
-As I was passing one of them, I noticed a table with four girls.
+As I was passing one of them, I noticed a table with three girls.
 They all had tiny cups of coffee and two of them were smoking, whereby I could infer that they were not going to finish their plates, which were still on the table, a couple of them with plenty of food still intact.

-“What a waste of perfectly good food,” I thought.
+"What a waste of perfectly good food," I thought.
 I was feeling confident, so I approached them.
-“Hi,”I said, as I lifted my hand to accompany the greeting with a friendly wave, forgetting that I had a partially-eaten baguette in my hand.
+“Hi,” I said, and raised my hand to accompany the greeting with a friendly wave, not remembering that I had a partially-eaten baguette in my hand.
 I felt stupid, which caused me to freeze for a couple of seconds.
-From their perspective, what I had done so far was interrupt their conversation with an unoriginal “hi” and then lift a baguette.
 As far as they knew, I was probably a baguette peddler about to offer my goods.

 I laughed at myself.
 “Sorry, I forgot I had bread in my hand.
-Which is funny, considering that’s the reason I came in the first place."
+Which is funny, considering that’s the reason I came in the first place.”
 As far as they knew, I was still a baguette peddler.
-I knew I had a few seconds before completely losing them, so I hurried; “See, this is the thing.
+I knew I had a few seconds before completely losing them, so I hurried; “See, here's the thing.
 I couldn’t help but notice that you’re done eating.
-I also couldn’t help but notice that that chicken fillet is almost intact.
-Now, it’s not that I couldn’t buy a chicken fillet, but I think it’s a real shame to see that perfectly good chicken go to waste."
-The pretty one laughed, the other ones weren’t so keen, and the cellphone one kept looking at her cellphone.
-“This idiot couldn’t possibly be asking for the chicken leftovers” I thought they thought.
-Honestly, I didn’t even want the chicken.
-I just wanted that scene to happen.
-I wanted to amuse the invisible crowd that follows me around expecting me to say and do funny things.
-I continued; “I have bread.
-You have a chicken that is going to the garbage.
-We have an opportunity to make this world a better place by making a sandwich.
-So, I guess my question is, can I make myself a chicken sandwich?”
+I also couldn’t help but notice that that chicken filet is almost intact.
+Now, it’s not that I couldn’t buy a chicken filet, but I think it’s a real shame to see that perfectly good chicken go to waste.”

-“Thank you ma’am,” I nodded, tipping my imaginary cowboy hat.
-I then proceeded to open the baguette in half as graciously as I could—which wasn’t very—and put the chicken inside, grabbing it with my bare hand.
-Come to think about it, it was kind of a gross thing to do.
-It looked funnier and less cringey in my mind.
-But that’s the thing about humor; it's a risk.
+—which wasn’t very— and put the chicken inside with my hand.
+Come to think about it, it was a gross thing to do.
+But that’s the thing about humor.
+It's a risk.
 Sometimes you’ll miss the mark by a little.
 Sometimes by a lot.
 And sometimes you fucking nail it.